alekseysotnikov/CmdTool/README.md

 **Note**: it is a very early alpha version, the API may change.

 ### Motivation
-When we call external programs from Java, we certainly need to harvest the output files and/or output stream.
+When we call external programs from Java, we certainly need to harvest the output files and output stream.
 It is ok, but what if we have thousands of calls?
-They will pollute a disk space if some of them produces files we don't need.
-So, we have to do a cleanup a disk space if files don't need anymore, just like Java GC frees RAM automatically.
+They will pollute a disk space if some of them produce files we don't need.
+So, we have to do a cleanup of disk space if files don't need anymore, just like Java GC frees RAM automatically.

 This library solves this small problem and intended to process each command call inside a separate directory.
 It performs particular activities with the directory, such as creating or deleting on appropriate stages of execution (before/after start, after finish and after stop process).